zchyde/brooklinebooksmith.com/_drafts/book-bento-care-packages-for-the-soul.md

 ---

-For more great goodies check out the [GiftSmith](http://www.brooklinebooksmith.com/giftsmith/)
+For more awesome goodies check out the [GiftSmith](http://www.brooklinebooksmith.com/giftsmith/)

-\*Our gift items can be purchased in-store.&nbsp; Give us a call (617) 566-6660 and ask for Kerri or Gwen.
+\*Our gift items can be purchased in-store.&nbsp; Give us a call at (617) 566-6660 and ask for Kerri or Gwen.